techsoft3d/KinematicsToolkit/README.md

 ## Code Samples:

-Assumes microengine model is already loaded.
+*Examples assume "microengine" sample model is already loaded into the root node of the HOOPS Web Viewer.*

 **Creating a new Kinematics Hierachy:**

 The basic process of creating a new Kinematics Hierachy and interact with it is:

 1. Initialize Static KinematicsManager Object (only do this once per session)